AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

   <li>Publish later functionality for AEM to Brand Portal replication.
 NPR-25911: Hotfix for CQ-109139</li>
   <li>Publishing and un-publishing the private collection by non-admin users results in a NPE.
 NPR-25906: Hotfix for CQ-4250594</li>
   <li>Disable publish of content fragment and forms schemas to Brand Portal.
 NPR-24176, NPR-26004: Hotfix for CQ-4251592, CQ-4252026</li>
   <li>[Dynamic Media] Updated DM viewers to 5.10.1 release which enables check for duplicate names on Image Preset page.
-Refer to <a href="../release-notes/sp-release-notes.md#update-dynamic-media-viewers">Update Dynamic Media Viewers (5.10.1)</a>.
+Refer to Update Dynamic Media Viewers (5.10.1)</a>.
 NPR-24403: Hotfix for CQ-4247554</li>
   <li>Javascript error in browser console in column view on selecting an asset or folder.
 NPR-25939: Hotfix for CQ-4250228</li>
   <li>[Column view] Unable to identify tasks as the key file shows up as blank white entry.
 NPR-25903: Hotfix for CQ-4246307</li>
  </ul>